Although wedding cakes have evolved over the years, for many it is still an integral part of their wedding day.

 It is something to bear in mind as you plan your day, to prevent your cake looking lost, or on the flip side overtaking the table where it will be positioned.

-Here at Abbeywood we always try and accommodate the delivery/set up of Cakes to fit in with couples schedules/plans.
+Here at Abbeywood we always try and accommodate the delivery/set up of wedding cakes to fit in with couples schedules/plans.
 It is always worth checking with your Venue as to when your cake can be delivered from and where it will be stored until it is set up.
 It may seem that collecting and transporting your own cake from the baker may save you a few extra pennies which can go towards something else, however the pressure of transporting your cake without a single mark or dent can be too much for some couples.
 Sometimes it is best to leave it to the professionals!

 At Abbeywood we find that it is often easier and safer for the cake to be delivered and set up mid morning the day of your Wedding, however sometimes due to the location of the Bakery or the style of Cake, some bakers like to leave setting up until the last minute.